davide3011/palladium-ln/doc/developers-guide/app-development/rest.md

 # CLNRest

-CLNRest is a lightweight Rust-based built-in Core Lightning plugin (from v23.08) that transforms RPC calls into a REST service.
+CLNRest is a lightweight Rust-based built-in Palladium Lightning plugin (from v23.08) that transforms RPC calls into a REST service.
-It also broadcasts Core Lightning notifications to listeners connected to its websocket server.
-By generating REST API endpoints, it enables the execution of Core Lightning's RPC methods behind the scenes and provides responses in JSON format.
+It also broadcasts Palladium Lightning notifications to listeners connected to its websocket server.
+By generating REST API endpoints, it enables the execution of Palladium Lightning's RPC methods behind the scenes and provides responses in JSON format.

 An online demo for the REST interface is available at [REST API REFERENCE](ref:get_list_methods_resource).